|

 Level B1

-level English exam for
+An pre-intermediate level English exam for business and social purposes.

-The Preliminary English Test is the second level Cambridge ESOL exam.
+The Preliminary English Test is the second level Cambridge English exam.
 It is an pre-intermediate level exam, at Level B1 of the Council of Europe's Common European Framework of Reference for Languages.
 If you can deal with everyday written and spoken communications (e.g. read simple textbooks and articles, write simple personal letters, make notes during a meeting), then this is the exam for you.

 PET is taken by more than 80,000 people each year in more than 80 countries, and is a valuable qualification if you want to work or study abroad or to develop a career in international business.
 It is also useful preparation for higher level exams, such as FCE (First Certificate in English), CAE (Certificate in Advanced English) and CPE (Certificate of Proficiency in English).